slnchn/skarb/docs/releases/1.1.0/wallets-history-representativity.md

 ### Bar chart

-The `cream whistory bar-chart -w 1` command should draw a bar chart for a wallet with id=1.
+The `skarb whistory bar-chart -w 1` command should draw a bar chart for a wallet with id=1.

 ```
 Wallet | Date                | Money Amount